andrewcooke/bnum/README.md

 explicit values could give very confusing bugs.
 You can disable this safety check by setting `allow_aliases=True`.

-Aliases are valid instances, but are not listed or retrieved:
+Aliases are not listed or retrieved, but can be used to identify the "fundamental" instance:

 ```python
 >>> class Error(ExplicitBnum, values=from_one):